Thinking about Live Content

 - Play on any device - Use Kaltura or a 3rd party player to provide access to your live stream on any device - PC's, laptops, TV's, mobile devices, tables, game consoles, etc.

-- Deliver to any audience size - Kaltura live streams can be delivered through a Content Delivery Network (CDN) such as Akamai, as well as support internal delivery in diverse network topologies with support for eCDNs and Multicast.
+- Deliver to any audience size - Kaltura live streams can be delivered through a Content Delivery Network (CDN) as well as support internal delivery in diverse network topologies with support for eCDNs and Multicast.

 - Service high availability - Geo-redundancy and in-data-center redundancy provides no single point of failure to ensure your live broadcast is not interrupted.